 [ayr] Mountains of extreme north, Tarapacá; Arica, Parinacota, Iquique.
 19,000 in Chile (Fabre 2007).
+Ethnic population: 48,500 (2002).
 About half have some knowledge of the language (Crevels 2007).
-Ethnic population: 48,500 (2002).
 Status: 6b (Threatened).
 Classification: Aymaran, Aymara Comments: Only one-third of the Aymaras still live in the rural communities of their traditional homeland; most now live in the urban areas (Fabre 2007).

 Chilean Sign Language

 [rap] Easter Island, 3,800 km from Chile, 4,000 km from Tahiti.
-Also in French Polynesia, United States.
 2,400 in Chile (Wurm 2007).
-2,200 on Easter Island; 200 to 300 on Chile mainland, Tahiti, and the United States.
-Population total all countries: 2,600.
-Ethnic population: 4,650 (2002 census).
+Population total all countries: 2,700.
 Status: 6b (Threatened).
-Alternate Names: Easter Island, Pascuense, Rapanui Dialects: Lexical similarity: 64% with Hawaiian [haw], Mangareva [mrv], and Rarotongan [rar]; 63% with Marquesan [mrq]; 62% with Tahitian [tah] and Tuamotuan [pmt].
+Alternate Names: Easter Island, Pascuense, Rapanui Dialects: None known.
+Lexical similarity: 64% with Hawaiian [haw], Mangareva [mrv], and Rarotongan [rar]; 63% with Marquesan [mrq]; 62% with Tahitian [tah] and Tuamotuan [pmt].
 Classification: Austronesian, Malayo-Polynesian, Central-Eastern Malayo-Polynesian, Eastern Malayo-Polynesian, Oceanic, Central-Eastern Oceanic, Remote Oceanic, Central Pacific, East Fijian-Polynesian, Polynesian, Nuclear, East, Rapanui

 [yag] Patagonia, Isla Navarino, Puerto Williams, Ukika hamlet.
-Also in Argentina.
-1 in Chile (2003).
-In the 1990s, the last speaker was over 60 years old (Crevels 2007).
+1 in Chile (2013 Y. Meroz).
+One elderly speaker in Ukika, 85 years old (2013 Y. Meroz).
 Ethnic population: 1,690 (2002 census).
 Status: 8b (Nearly extinct).
 Alternate Names: Tequenica, Yagán, Yaghan, Yahgan Classification: Language isolate